ugoviti/izpbx/README.md

 - https://github.com/ugoviti/izdock-izpbx/blob/master/izpbx-asterisk/Dockerfile

 # Features
-- Really fast initial bootstrap to deploy a full features Asterisk+FreePBX system
-- 60 secs install from zero to a running turnkey PBX system
+- Fast initial bootstrap to deploy a full features PBX system (60 secs install time from zero to a running turnkey PBX system)
 - Built-in PBX Engine based on Asterisk® project (compiled from scratch)
 - Built-in WEB Management GUI based on FreePBX® project (with default predownloaded modules for quicker initial deploy)
 - No vendor lock-in, you can migrare to izPBX and away simply importing/exporting FreePBX Backups